sophiabrandt/dotfiles/README.md

 - Manjaro Linux (Arch-derived distro), [i3 Community edition](https://manjaro.org/download/i3/)

-The i3 config is pretty much vanilla Manjaro i3 except some keybindingto make Colemak work and some programs which I wanted to run at startup.
+The i3 config is pretty much vanilla Manjaro i3 except some keybindings for [Colemak](https://colemak.com/) and some programs which I wanted to run at startup.

 ## Terminal